 What days/hours do you teach?

 What styles of music do you teach?

 What is the difference between taking lessons at a music store, a teacher’s house, and Pfluger-Rock?

 What is a certified teacher and are your teachers certified?

 Are instruments provided?

 How do I set up a lesson time?

-What are the qualifications of teachers?
+What are the teacher qualifications?

 What if my teacher misses a lesson?